JohnRattz/NorfolkTouring/README.md

 `TourLocationListFragment.TourLocationClickListener`: Replaces the main view with a `TourLocationDetailFragment` displaying more information than the `TourLocationListFragment`.

-`NavigationIconClickListeners.DirectionsIconClickListener`: Uses an implicit `Intent` to launch an application that plots a path between the device's location and the location of the corresponding `TourLocation`.
+`NavigationIconClickListeners.DirectionsIconClickListener`: Uses an implicit `Intent` to launch a map application (e.g. Google Maps) that plots a path between the device's location and the location of the corresponding `TourLocation`.

 `NavigationIconClickListeners.MapIconClickListener`: Opens a Google Maps view, places a marker at the location of the corresponding `TourLocation`, and zooms to it.
 Also allows navigation to the device location with a button.

 <h4>Adapters</h4>

-`TourLocationListFragment.TourLocationAdapter`: Used by subclasses of `TourLocationListFragment` to fill a list of `TourLocation` objects.
+`Data/TourLocationCursorAdapter`: Used by `TourLocationListFragment` to fill a list of `TourLocation` objects with data from a `Cursor` provided by `TourLocationContentProvider`.

 <h4>Services</h4>